MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         > [!NOTE]
         > You must be specify the environment before the WebView2 `Source` property is set to take effect.

-        *   Set the [CreationProperties][ReferenceWpf09515MicrosoftWebWebview2WpfWebview2Creationproperties] property on the WPF WebView2 element.
-Use the `BrowserExecutableFolder` member in the [CoreWebView2CreationProperties][ReferenceWpf09515MicrosoftWebWebview2WpfCorewebview2creationpropertiesCorewebview2creationproperties] class to indicate the path to the Fixed Version binaries.
-Equivalent functionality is planned for WinForms soon.
+        *   Set the `CreationProperties` \([WPF][ReferenceWpf09515MicrosoftWebWebview2WpfWebview2Creationproperties]/[WinForms][ReferenceWinFormsMicrosoftWebWebview2WinFormsWebview2Creationproperties]\) property on the WebView2 element.
+Use the `BrowserExecutableFolder` member in the `CoreWebView2CreationProperties` \([WPF][ReferenceWpf09515MicrosoftWebWebview2WpfCorewebview2creationpropertiesCorewebview2creationproperties]/[WinForms][ReferenceWinFormsMicrosoftWebWebview2WinFormsCorewebview2creationpropertiesCorewebview2creationproperties]\) class to indicate the path to the Fixed Version binaries.
         *   Use `EnsureCoreWebView2Async` \([WPF][ReferenceWpf09515MicrosoftWebWebview2WpfWebview2Ensurecorewebview2async]/[WinForms][ReferenceWinforms09515MicrosoftWebWebview2WinformsWebview2Ensurecorewebview2async]\) to specify the environment.
 Use the `browserExecutableFolder` parameter in [CoreWebView2Environment.CreateAsync][ReferenceDotnet09538MicrosoftWebWebview2CoreCorewebview2environmentCreateasync] to indicate the path to the Fixed Version binaries.
 *   Package and ship the Fixed Version binaries with your app.
 Update the binaries as appropriate.